 If you are dismissed for a reason around trade union membership, recognition or subscription funds it will be automatically unfair.
 This includes being dismissed for:

-- deciding to join, not to join or take part in the activities of a trade union or independent trade union, or for using its services
+- deciding to join, not to join or take part in the activities of a trade union, or for using its services

 - refusing to give up your rights under a collective agreement

 - objecting to or refusing to make a payment for union membership

 - showing your support or non-support of any aspect of trade union recognition in the workplace